 Another important consideration is the size of the premises.
 Be realistic about how much space your business actually needs (taking into consideration future growth/’right-sizing’), instead of the amount of space you think you need.

 In a post-pandemic world, you have to consider specific health and safety regulations and ensure that employees are safe at work – for example, physical distancing.
 For the most current advice, visit the HSE website.

-In addition to workspace, your team will need space for meetings, areas to relax, a kitchen and perhaps even an area to shower and change out of their commuting clothes.
+In addition to a workspace, your team will need space for meetings, areas to relax, a kitchen and perhaps even an area to shower and change out of their commuting clothes.
 Most workplaces, especially offices, combine the efficiency of a contemporary workspace with facilities often associated with those at home.

 Almost every workplace will already be connected to power, plumbing and heating with options for phone and internet.
 To ensure you have the right communications network for your business, start planning early and be absolutely certain you have the bandwidth connection you need, or you could end up incurring unnecessary costs.